emyxiv/Dresser/README.md

 This plugin is still under development, there are a lot of things to improve.

-WARNING: this plugin may be resources hungry as it attempts to recreate original item's slots style visuals.
+⚠️ This plugin may be resources hungry as it attempts to recreate original item's slots style visuals.

 ### Planned features